 - (a) A casual employee who commences work shall acquire seniority as a casual employee, calculated on the basis of hours worked and shall be placed on the casual employee list. - (b) Casual employees, whenever practical, shall be called to work on the basis of seniority provided they have the qualifications, skills and demonstrated ability to do the required work. - (c) Casual employees accepting an assignment will not, for any reason, be able to displace another employee who also is on another casual assignment. - (d) A casual employee shall have the right to decline four (4) calls to work in a twelve (12) month period.
-More than four (4) refusals in a twelve (12) month period will result in the casual employee being removed from the casual employee list and will cease to be an employee.
+More than four (4) refusals in a twelve (12) month period will result in the casual employee being removed from the casual employee list.